OssamaTammam/CCE366-Operating-Systems/Lab_3/README.md

 Linux shell that parses and executes system commands

+## Tech Stack
+1. Lex and Yacc for scanning and parsing
+2. Pure C for command execution

 ## Installation

 Navigate to the shell's directory and use the following bash command